andremporto/andremporto/README.md

 [![Banner](./icons/README.png)](https://andreporto.dev.br)

-Over 20 years of experience in design, web development, and user interface design.
-I am passionate about building innovative user-friendly apps using SwiftUI and committed to delivering exceptional and beautiful results.
-Coffee Oriented Developer ☕️
+iOS developer working as an Indie developer on my personal projects.
+With a degree in Design and Psychology, I have 20 years' experience in graphic design, front-end development and user interface design, as well as experience in typography, UI/UX.
+Where teamwork is essential, we focus on efficiency, sustainability, optimization and integration.</br> ☕️ A Coffee Oriented Developer.

 - 🌍 I'm based in Brazil
 - 🖥️ See my portfolio at [andreporto.dev](http://andreporto.dev.br)